danmoop/apothem/README.md

 App uses Ionic and Spring.

-I couldn't implement Sign In using Spring security (can't get it working), so there is some poor system that will be there for now
+I couldn't implement authentication using Spring security (can't get it working), so there is some poor system that will be there for now

 ![](gallery/1.png)
 ![](gallery/2.png)